 The ideal candidate will be able to produce creative social media content; explore new and innovative techniques; be self-motivated, able to work by themselves as well as collaborate with colleagues.
 You will be flexible, diligent, able to effectively manage a busy schedule.

 You will be based in our new central London office in Holborn, working as part of a small, friendly team.
-We're currently working remotely due to Covid-19.

 If you're passionate and committed to the National Secular Society's mission, we'd like to hear from you.

 The National Secular Society campaigns for the separation of religion and state and equal respect for everyone's human rights, so no one is either advantaged or disadvantaged because of their beliefs.